Erika Christakis: Career

 Since the 1990s, Christakis has worked as a preschool teacher, college administrator and instructor, educational consultant, and writer and journalist.

-From 2009-2013, Christakis was appointed Co-Master, together with her husband, the scientist Nicholas Christakis, of Pforzheimer House at Harvard College.
+From 2009 to 2013, Christakis was appointed Co-Master, together with her husband, the scientist Nicholas Christakis, of Pforzheimer House at Harvard College.

 In 2013, Christakis moved to Yale University, where she was appointed Lecturer in Early Childhood Education at the Zigler Center in Child Development and Social Policy at the Yale Child Study Center.
 At Yale, she has taught undergraduate courses in child policy, early childhood education, and child development.
 She was appointed Associate Master of Silliman College, one of Yale's 12 residential colleges, in the spring of 2015, a post she held until June 2016.

 Christakis has written on the developmental needs of children, young adults, and families, and on popular culture and other topics, for many venues, including The Atlantic, CNN.com, The Washington Post, The Huffington Post, the Financial Times, and The Boston Globe.
 She wrote a Time Ideas column for two years.
 She has written in the defense of the rights of minors and criticized the increasing bureaucratization of American schooling.
 Her article in The Atlantic in early 2016, "The New Preschool Is Crushing Kids", was described in Slate as having an "explosive" effect on the education world.

 Her book, The Importance of Being Little: What Preschoolers Really Need From Grownups was published by Viking Penguin in February 2016, and it debuted on the New York Times Hardcover Nonfiction Bestseller List of February 28, 2016, at number 19.
 Science described the book as "superbly written" and "supported by a rich scientific literature".
 The book also inspired a string quartet by composer Travis Ramsey.

-In October 2019, she joined the National Advisory Board of Defending the Early Years.
+In October 2019, she joined the National Advisory Board of Defending the Early Years, a non-profit organization working for just, equitable, and quality early childhood education.

 Christakis has spoken twice at the Aspen Institute Ideas Festival.